How to Have Fun and Stay Cozy Winter Camping with Kids

 When you think of winter camping, many people think about being cold and uncomfortable.
 Winter camping is not that bad with a few simple tricks!
 Winter camping with kids can be an adventure for the whole family – but it’s important to plan ahead.
 In this article we’ll cover what gear you’ll need, how to set up camp, how to stay warm, what to eat and fun winter camping activities!

-Camping doesn’t have to stop just because it’s winter.
+Camping doesn’t have to stop just because it’s winter, not every trip needs to be hot and sunny.
 If you’ve planned the perfect winter camping trip, then your next step should be to figure out what kind of weather you’ll be braving on this adventure and what equipment will be necessary.

 Winter Camping Gear